wellcometrust/terraform-modules/efs/README.md

 This module creates:
 - An EFS filesystem
 - Mount points for each subnet specified
-- Permissions to access the filesystem for the specified security group
+- Permissions to access the filesystem for the specified security groups

 ## Usage